• Skip to main content

 How to cook broccoli in the Instant Pot

 Cooking broccoli in the Instant Pot could not be easier.
-Cut the head of broccoli into bite-size florets.
+Cut the head of broccoli into bite-sized florets.
 Keeping them about the same size so they cook evenly.

 Pro tip: After cutting the florets, rinse under cool water to remove any extra debris that may have been lodged in the broccoli.
 Drain well.